 At the end of the show, Eric asked me whether I thought the IFB church movement could be reformed.
-I told him I didn’t think it could be reformed and that I hoped to be alive when the IFB church drew its last breath.
-I want to be the person standing bedside with pillow in hand, smothering the last breath out of a religious movement that has caused incalculable harm.
+I told him I didn’t think it could be reformed, and that I hoped to be alive when the IFB church drew its last breath.
+I want to be the person standing at the bedside with a pillow in hand, smothering the last breath out of a cultic religious movement that has caused incalculable harm.
 I have seen first-hand (and participated in) the carnage caused by IFB churches, colleges, and pastors.
 I have talked to and corresponded with countless people whose marriages, families, and personal lives were ruined in the name of the IFB God.
 The psychological wounds and scars run deep.
-The widening exposure of abuse within the IFB church movement is a sign that people are no longer willing to be cowed into silence by men who value protecting their reputations and their ministries more than they do victims.
+The widening exposure of abuse within the IFB church movement is a sign that people are no longer willing to be cowed into silence by men who value protecting their reputations and their ministries more than they do victims/survivors.
 This exposure is in its infancy, so we can expect to see more and more abuse stories come forth in the days, months, and years ahead.

-While it is certainly true that some IFB churches and pastors have “reformed,” I have found that the changes that they have made are largely cosmetic in nature.
+While it is certainly true that some IFB churches and pastors have “reformed,” I have found that the changes that they have made are largely cosmetic.
 I don’t know of an IFB church that embraces progressive theology, liberal social values, or inclusivism.
 Big change in “reformed” IFB churches usually means they use translations other than the KJV, use drums, have praise and worship teams, allow women to wear pants, and permit men to have hair over their ears.
 Real “reformists” now let congregants go to movie theaters, drink beer from time to time, or read books not published by the Sword of the Lord or Bob Jones Press.
 Why, some IFB churches are so liberal that high school graduates are now permitted to attend colleges other than the ones attended by their pastors.
-Talk about unholy ecumenism!
+Talk about unholy ecumenicism!
 Such changes, however, are window dressings meant to give the appearance of a new, improved IFB.
 Once in the store, people find the same authoritarian practices and exclusionary doctrines.
 The fundamental problem with the IFB church movement is their beliefs and practices.
 These things will never change.
 They can’t.
 The very foundation of the IFB church movement is the notion of certainty and right belief.
 Countless IFB churches and pastors believe that they alone have the truth; that they alone are God’s voice and God’s chosen people in their communities.
-The IFB church movement has always been separatist in nature.
+The IFB church movement has always been separatist and anti-cultural.
 I haven’t seen anything in recent years that suggests this has changed.

 The only cure for the IFB church movement is death.
 And the good news is this: IFB churches, colleges, mission agencies, and parachurch organizations are in numerical and economic decline.
-The heyday of the IFB church movement was 40 years ago.
+The heyday of the IFB church movement was 40-plus years ago.
 In the 1970s, many of the largest churches in the United States were IFB churches.
-Today, many of these same churches are either closed or shells of what they once were.
+Today, many of these same churches are either closed or are shells of what they once were.
 From 1976-1979, I attended Midwestern Baptist College in Pontiac, Michigan — an IFB institution started by Dr. Tom Malone in 1954.
 Midwestern was never a big college, but today it roughly has ten percent of the students it had in the 1970s.
 Its website is outdated, and current information about the college hasn’t been posted in ages.
-The spacious 32-acre college campus has long since been abandoned and, I believe, sold.
+The spacious 32-acre college campus has long since been abandoned and sold.
 Midwestern is now an ancillary ministry of Shalom Baptist Church in Orion, Michigan.
 Its president, David Carr, like his father Harry Carr, is a Midwestern grad.
 I predict that there is coming a day when I will hear that the college has closed its doors.

-Dr. Malone was the pastor of nearby Emmanuel Baptist Church.
-A product of Bob Jones College, Malone started Emmanuel in 1942 after becoming increasingly troubled over what he perceived was liberalism in the Southern and American Baptist conventions.
+Dr. Malone was the pastor of the nearby Emmanuel Baptist Church.
+A product of Bob Jones College, Malone started Emmanuel in 1942 after becoming increasingly troubled over what he perceived as liberalism in the Southern and American Baptist conventions.
 In the uber-sanitized authorized biography Tom Malone: The Preacher from Pontiac, Joyce Vick shares the following apocryphal story:

 People ask me all the time, “Brother Tom, to what group do you belong?
 Of what association are you a member?”